 Like any other venture on earth, web hosting has its challenges.
 However, it becomes a source of worry when you face issues while hosting your sites.
 Sometimes it is taking ages to get a response from a provider.
 As well, it is even trying to find a contact platform on their websites.
 Therefore it becomes necessary before subscribing to any web hosting service, to check the quality of the support they provide.
 Some provide around-the-clock support service.
 Others give out manuals and others direct you to their FAQ platforms.
-Deciding the platform that best suits your company helps the web hosting process.
+Deciding on the platform that best suits your company helps the web hosting process.

 2. The inability of the Web Hosting Company to provide adequate security

 Security is another severe issue of web hosting.
 Many web hosting companies cannot prevent your websites from being hacked, giving a false sense of security.
 This facade leaves the business very vulnerable to cyber-attacks.
-A cyber-attack punctures the confidence the clients in a brand and negates the actual reason for hosting websites.
+A cyber-attack punctures the confidence of the clients in a brand and negates the of the actual reason for hosting websites.

 It becomes necessary for Web Hosting Company to assure the customers as well as develop the capacity to guarantee safety.
 Assurance is also a factor to consider when selecting a web hosting provider.